syncfusion-content/xamarin-docs/Xamarin/SfChart/datamarker.md

 ## Customizing Marker Shapes

-Shapes can be added to chart data marker by setting the ShowMarker property to true.
-There are different shapes you can set to the chart using MarkerType property such as rectangle, circle, diamond etc. Following properties are used to customize marker appearance,
+Shapes can be added to chart data marker by setting the `ShowMarker` property to `true`.
+There are different shapes you can set to the chart using `MarkerType` property such as rectangle, circle, diamond etc. Following properties are used to customize marker appearance,

 * `MarkerWidth` - used to change the width of the marker
 * `MarkerHeight` - used to change the height of the marker